(#17) He Must Have Been Dead and Buried

 • The Roman soldiers put under orders to execute criminals were professional at doing so.

-• This was their capital punishment.
+• This was the Roman method of capital punishment.
 To insist that someone could go through this and still be alive would be like someone arguing that “Ted Bundy” survived the electric chair and is still alive, or “Timothy McVeigh”, who was executed by injection, survived and is still running around.
 This borders on the incredulous.

 3. Evidence of death

-• Not only was Jesus sentenced to death and then crucified, but there are historical descriptions that confirm He died.
+• Not only was Jesus sentenced to death and then crucified, there are also historical descriptions that confirm He died.
 When the soldier pierced the side of Jesus to make sure He was dead, both blood and water flowed out of the wound.
 Some physicians believe this is a clear indication that Jesus’ heart had burst.
 Either that or the soldier, skillfully and purposefully, pierced Jesus’ heart.
-When the soldiers came to break the legs of the three crucified in order to hasten death (they would then no longer be able to push up to get a breath of air), they did not break the legs of Jesus because He was already dead.
+When the soldiers came to break the legs of the three crucified to hasten death (they would then no longer be able to push up to get a breath of air), they did not break the legs of Jesus because He was already dead.
 Again, this was ascertained by the professional executioners who knew when someone was dead (reread the spear).
-The documents tell us He breathed His last and gave up His spirit; He was wrapped up in a shroud of cloth with aloe and myrrh; laid in a tomb; a large stone was rolled over the door and sealed; and a guard of Roman solders were posted outside.
+The documents tell us He breathed His last and gave up His spirit; His body was wrapped according to burial customs; He was laid in a tomb; a large stone was rolled over the door and sealed; and a guard of solders was posted outside.

 • When one then adds the vast evidence of all of the resurrection events, including the earthquake, the guards fleeing, the angels, etc… I don’t know how much evidence one needs, but it is more than compelling.
 It is overwhelming.